GNU-Ymir/Documentations/en/primitives/types.md

 ## Scalar types

-Scalar types represent all types containing a single value. **Ymir** has four primitive scalar types: integers, floating point, characters, and booleans.
+Scalar types represent all types containing a single value. **Ymir** has five primitive scalar types: integers, floating point, characters, booleans, and pointers.
 They can have different sizes for different purposes.

 ### Integer types